SchneHa/P1-WiFi-Gateway/README.md

 ```

 ```
+Version: 1.2c Datum: 23.05.2024
+         measurement page refreshes every 20 seconds now P1meter now sends positive values for actualElectricityPowerDelivered and negative values for actualElectricityPowerReturned to cFos Power Brain wallbox.
+That is important to calculate correct values for feeding energy into the power grid.
 Version: 1.2b Datum: 22.05.2023
          changes for cFos Power Brain Firmware 1.19.4 (power_va is now power_w, is_va doesn't exist anymore)